Chicago Truck Driver Fatigue Accident Lawyer

 Those interested in learning more about the penalties can read through the "Hours of Service Logbook Examples" handbook that is available through the website of the FMCSA.

-Truckers face harsh penalties from an accident caused by driver fatigue.
+Truckers face harsh penalties for an accident caused by driver fatigue.
 In addition, the driver and trucking company can be held financially accountable.

 Those injured in severe commercial vehicle accidents involving driver fatigue might have suffered from injuries that have cost hundreds of thousands of dollars.